aws-samples/serverless-patterns/dynamodb-eventbridge-transformer/README.md

-# AWS DynamoDB Streams to Event Bridge using Input Transformer.
+# Amazon DynamoDB to Amazon EventBridge using Amazon Eventbridge Pipes

 This pattern takes a change data capture event from DynamoDB, removes the data type descriptors and sends the simplified event to an EventBridge bus.